riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 **Explanation:**
 Imagine placing a normal conductor in a magnetic field and then cooling it.
 If it were merely a perfect electrical conductor (zero resistance), it would trap any magnetic flux already present within its bulk as eddy currents would be set up to oppose changes in flux, but these currents wouldn't decay.
 However, a superconductor does something more profound: it actively pushes out the magnetic field that *was* already inside it.
 This means the superconductor behaves as a **perfect diamagnet**, effectively generating an internal magnetization that completely cancels the applied external field.
 This expulsion of flux is an active thermodynamic process, not just a consequence of infinite conductivity.

-**Significance in Distinguishing Superconductors from Perfect Conductors:**
+**Significance in Distinguishing Superconductors from Perfect Conductor(s):**
 The Meissner effect is crucial because it is a **defining characteristic** of superconductors, distinguishing them from a hypothetical "perfect conductor" that would only possess zero electrical resistance.
 *   **Perfect Conductor (Hypothetical):** If a normal conductor were cooled to zero resistance in a magnetic field, the magnetic flux lines initially threading through it would become "frozen in" (trapped) due to Lenz's law preventing any change in flux.
 The material would not expel existing fields.
 *   **Superconductor (Actual):** A superconductor, however, actively expels the magnetic flux as it passes below $T_C$.
 This implies that the superconducting state is fundamentally different from a normal conductor with zero resistance; it's a distinct thermodynamic phase that requires $B=0$ in its interior (for Type I superconductors, or partial expulsion for Type II).
 This perfect diamagnetism is what allows for striking phenomena like magnetic levitation.

-**8. Differentiate between Type I and Type II superconductors.
+**4. Differentiate between Type I and Type II superconductors.
 Explain their critical magnetic field behavior with the help of a schematic diagram.**

 **Differentiation between Type I and Type II Superconductors:**